utsavdutta/gpt3_chatbot_flutter_hive/README.md

-# chatbot
+# gpt3 as a chatbot using flutter.

-A new Flutter project.
+a basic chatbot app

 ## Getting Started